-- 1. Tap Menu > Utilities > Setup > General setup > Disk functions setup > Automatic archiving. - 2.
+- Tap Menu > Utilities > Setup > General setup > Disk functions setup > Automatic archiving. - 2.
 Select the check buttons for the data logs that you want to be archived. - 3.
 Choose an option and follow the steps for it:

 Option Steps To archive the data logs on the analyzer a) Select the Store archives on the analyzer check button. b) Tap the Close button.
 Note: The data is saved on the D: drive.
+Note: The data is saved on the D. drive.
 To archive the data logs to a different destination a) Deselect the Store archives on the analyzer check button. b) Select an external drive. c) Tap the button with the folder icon. d) Select the folder where the data logs must be archived. e) Tap the Back > Close buttons.